 Dawn Lyssy has served as the senior member of the Reading/ELA Curriculum Specialist team and the Balanced Literacy Program for the past fifteen years.
 As director she provides cohesive structure to the PK-6th grade development of PISD Curriculum and Intervention Initiatives.
 Dawn’s classroom experience included ESL, GT, and students with special needs.
 She holds a Master of Curriculum and Instruction and is certified as a Master Reading Teacher and Reading Specialist.

 Bonnie Scheidt, Director of Secondary Instruction

-Noel Gray provides leadership to the district’s overall instructional program and coordinates content area specialists and curriculum.
-She plans, evaluates and implements instructional programs with teachers and principals, including learning objectives, instructional strategies and assessment techniques.
+Bonnie Scheidt provides leadership to the district’s overall instructional programs for grades 7 - 12 and coordinates content area specialists and curriculum.
+She plans, evaluates, and implements instructional programs with teachers and principals, including learning objectives, instructional strategies, and assessment techniques.

 Brenda O'Banion, High School Math Specialist

 Brenda O’Banion comes to Pearland ISD with 26 years of experience in secondary math.
 She holds a master’s degree in education administration from Lamar University.
 She has served as department chair, TAKS/STAAR team lead/facilitator and new teacher mentor.
 Her leadership experience ranges from creating and presenting staff developments/trainings and designing curriculum to implementing vertical and horizontal math alignments and disaggregating data for school improvement.
 In 2009, she was honored to be named Campus Teacher of the Year.
 O’Banion is committed to collaborating with teachers and administrators to strengthen and improve the district’s math curriculum through mentoring, coaching and presenting/modeling best practices and instructional strategies.

 Mandy Trom, Middle and Junior High Math Specialist